 Undoubtedly, deciding on how much to spend on a diamond engagement ring depends on a multitude of factors, including your income, debt and future goals.
 Do you want a diamond that retains value in the long run?
 What about a diamond that provides jobs and supports communities in remote parts of the world?
-There are many factors to consider and guidelines that apply to just about every budget.
+There are many factors to consider and guidelines that apply to just about every budget when considering the average engagement ring cost.
 We asked some jewelry experts whose job is to help couples find the ring of their dreams for advice on establishing a budget and navigating the all-important ring purchase.
 Check out their top five diamond engagement ring shopping tips below.

 1. What You Spend on an Engagement Ring Can Serve as an Investment and Asset.